 2. Now you can insert link name or modify access rights and set the access password.
 After you have finished setup please click on Share button.

 3. You can copy and send the link to the user which you wish.
 You can also use sharing the link directly via social networks.

 You can also access your ownCloud account remotely using webDAV protocol.
-To use any client app, except ownCloud desktop client, it is necessary to authorize the particular app to your ownCloud account.

 1. Log in to the ownCloud web via address https://owncloud.cesnet.cz and click on your name in the right up corner.
 Then click on Settings.